ehector/DIQIF/README.md

 The posdef.matrix function was written by Ravi Varadhan: https://stat.ethz.ch/pipermail/r-help/2008-February/153708.

 The GEE implementation is through the R package geepack: Højsgaard, S., Halekoh, U., Yan, J. (2006).
 The R package geepack for generalized estimating equations.
 Journal of Statistical Software, 15(2):1–11.

+The QIF implementation is courtesy of Lan Luo (https://github.com/luolsph).